ci-ber/autoDDPM/README.md

 <h4 align="center"><a href="https://brain-development.org/ixi-dataset/">IXI</a> • <a href="https://fastmri.org">FastMRI</a> • <a href="https://github.com/microsoft/fastmri-plus"> Labels for FastMRI</a> • <a href="https://fcon_1000.projects.nitrc.org/indi/retro/atlas.html">Atlas (Stroke) </a> </h4>

+> Move the datasets to the target locations.
+You can find detailed information about the expected files and locations in the corresponding *.csv files under data/$DATASET/splits.

 > *Alternatively you can use your own mid-axial slices of T1w brain scans with our <a href="https://www.dropbox.com/s/ooq7vdp9fp4ufag/latest_model.pt.zip?dl=0"> pre-trained weights</a> or train from scratch on other anatomies and modalities.*